 - Seventy percent or more of all non-excludable employees are eligible to benefit under the plan, and the plan benefits 80 percent or more of this group.

 - The plan benefits a classification of employees that does not discriminate in favor of HCEs.
-A plan satisfies this test if it meets two criteria: having a legitimate business classification for any exclusions, and a sufficient ratio of benefitting non-HCEs to HCEs.
+A plan satisfies this test if it meets two criteria.
+Those are having a legitimate business classification for any exclusions, and a sufficient ratio of benefitting non-HCEs to HCEs.

 The simplest way to pass the test is to treat all employees the same.